dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

    [:div [:a {:href "#/about"} "go to about page"]]])
  {% endhighlight %}

 home-page is just a function that returns dom elements (theme alert - we are going to make many such functions!).
-The syntax for defining a dom element is similar to [hiccup](https://github.com/weavejester/hiccup) in that all dom elements are defined as clojure vectors.
+The syntax for defining html is similar to [hiccup](https://github.com/weavejester/hiccup) in that html is represented by clojure vectors.
 The first element of the vector is the tag of the element (in this case :div as in [:div ...]).
 We can then place other vectors(that represent elements) inside the original vector to represent element nesting (in the example above, the Welcome to my Project h2 is nested inside the div).
-So to show an example, I've pasted a vector representation of a dom and its corresponding dom element below it.
+So to show an example, I've pasted a vector representation of a dom and its corresponding html element below it.

 {% highlight clojure %}
 [:div [:h2 "Welcome to my-project"]